bchin224/project1_tictactoe/README.md

      - added return to menu button
      - made some styling adjustments
      - Succesfully got boxes to display an 'X' or 'O' if clicked, but still getting a console.log error for event properties.
+     - Made it so you can't click on occupied boxes
+     - Turn bar updates to say who's turn it is

 ### User Stories
 - As a user, I want to sign in so that I can play the game